EricPanDev/FreeDiscordThemes/README.md

 Copy and paste any of the scripts into your console to apply the theme, no nitro, no modded clients needed!

-Collection of all 21 Nitro Themes + amoled
+Collection of all 21 Nitro Themes